Frequently Asked Questions

 When do you make decisions about who is awarded?

-As indicated above, we have a late deadline.
-Our target date for final award is Labor Day, although on occasion students who make it through Round #2 and have submitted additional information may not be notified about final selection until the end of September.
+Our target date for final award is Labor Day, although students may not be notified about final selection until the end of September.

 How will I know if I get awarded?